glbala87/ELLA_tool/README.md

 The `test-api-migration` part of the test suite will test also test database migrations, by running the api tests on a migrated database.

+#### Manully testing the migrations
+To manually test the migration scripts you can run the upgrade/downgrade parts of the various migrations:
+- $ ./ella-cli database ci-migration-base                                                                                                                                                           [0/1556]
+- $ ./ella-cli database upgrade e371dfeb38c1
+- $ ./ella-cli database upgrade 94a80b8848df
+- $ ./ella-cli database downgrade e371dfeb38c1

 ### API documentation